asiffer/mkdocs-shadcn/pages/docs/plugins/mkdocstrings.md

 !!! warning "Limits"
     This theme tries to support the output of the **python handler** first.
-We do not know how it behaves woth other languages.
+We do not know how it behaves with other languages.

 ## Installation